bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-list.md

 {% note info "" %}

-Pay attention to the peculiarity of the `filter[BINDINGS]` parameter.
+Note the peculiarity of the `filter[BINDINGS]` parameter.

 A deal can be linked to multiple CRM entities.
-For example, a call can be linked to both a lead and a deal, so to retrieve these entities, there is a special filter key in the `crm.activity.list` method parameters - `BINDINGS`.
+For example, a call can be linked to both a lead and a deal, so to retrieve these entities in the parameters of the method `crm.activity.list`, there is a special filter key - `BINDINGS`.

 You need to specify an array of [system](../../index.md) or [custom](../../universal/user-defined-object-types/index.md) types of CRM objects for which you need to find the binding.